Object tracking using GNN

 The simulation cycle includes the following steps.

-- The algorithm adds Gaussian noise to the real positions at each step.
+- An algorithm for adding Gaussian noise to real positions at each step.

-- Updates the GNN trackers and visualises the current state via plot_tracks.
+- Updates GNN trackers and visualizes the current status via plot_tracks.

-- Saves the last frame as a PNG image, and creates an animated GIF (5fps) of the entire tracking process.
+- Saves the last frame as a PNG image, and also creates an animated GIF (5 frames/seconds) of the entire tracking process.

 steps = 50